Estimate stable balancing weights for treatments and covariates specified in formula

 See also

 , the lower-level function that performs the fitting.
+Links on that page can help with diagnosing and fixing more subtle issues with the optimization.

 Examples